zuozhenggh/learning-library/analytics-library/redbull-map/map-layers/map-layers.md

 - Permission to create Datasets in OAC
 - Created a file or use the data file provided

-## Task 1: Create a Dataset and assign to a map layer
+## Task 1: Create the Sector Dataset and assign it to the Map Layer

 Now that you have your two map layers created and imported, we need to associate the name property from our geojson files to an attribute in your data.
 Our first simple exercise will be to **create a Dataset** for each **Map Layer**.